HermosinNunez/tour-of-heroes/README.md

 # tour-of-heroes
-Just following the Angular.io guide
+Just following the Angular.io guide nothing to see here
+* please move along citizen...